plating, anodizing, & finishing Q&As since 1989

 - Chhattisgarh, INDIA

-Ed. note: Thanks for the kind words, Dr. Maitra.
-You are welcome to attributed fair use, of course, and to mention my name ... but unless individual responders reply to your offer, we certainly can't speak for them regarding their permission to use their name in a different forum or media.
+Ed. note: Thanks for the kind words, Dr. Maitra!
+You are welcome to attributed fair use, of course, but unless Ken Vlach and individual responders reply to your offer, we can't speak for them or give their permission to use their name in a different forum or media.

 Q. I am particularly concerned about the effects of Mill Scale if left in place and painted over.
 Does it have any long term negative effects on the steel or subsequent paint or coating surfaces.
 Secondly if left in place and painted how can in be removed in the field.Gary Kopp

 - Barrie, Ontario, Canada

 A. In response to the question on whether or not mill scale on hot rolled steel is detrimental, I would submit that is very much so as it is anodic to the steel.
 Meaning that once moisture enter the picture the steel corrode (rust) and not the mill scale.
 Which is why the most protective coating products designed for immersion and other tough environments require an SSPC SP-5 white metal degree of cleaning as this process removes all mill scale.Burt Olhiser

 February 10, 2009